 Specifies the job's standard input as a path to a file.
-If this property is not explicitly set in the job template, the job is started with an empty input stream, unless the job category, native specification, or a DRMS setting causes a source for the input stream to be set.
-If this property is set, it specifies the network path for the job's input stream file in the form:
+Unless set elsewhere, if this property is not explicitly set in the job template, the job is started with an empty input stream. unless the job category, native specification, or a DRMS setting causes a source for the input stream to be set.
+If set, specifies the network path of the job's input stream file of the form If this property is set, it specifies the network path for the job's input stream file in the form: